jamescherti/persist-text-scale.el/README.md

 ![License](https://img.shields.io/github/license/jamescherti/persist-text-scale.el)
 ![](https://raw.githubusercontent.com/jamescherti/persist-text-scale.el/main/.images/made-for-gnu-emacs.svg)

+The **persist-text-scale** Emacs package persists and restores the built-in `text-scale-mode` text scale for all buffers.

+The built-in `text-scale-mode` in Emacs is a minor mode that allows users to temporarily adjust the font size within a specific buffer without affecting other buffers or the global font settings.
+It provides commands like `text-scale-increase` and `text-scale-decrease` to enlarge or shrink the text, making it useful for improving readability in individual buffers.

+However, `text-scale-mode` changes are not persistent across sessions, so when Emacs is restarted or a buffer is closed and reopened, the text scaling resets to its default size.
+This is where this package becomes useful, as it ensures that text scaling is preserved across sessions.

-The **persist-text-scale** is an Emacs package that persists and restores the text scale for files and special buffers.
-By default, it saves the text scale individually for each file and applies a shared text scale for categories of special buffers.
+*(By default, it saves the text scale individually for each file-visiting buffer and a custom text scale for every special buffer.
 This behavior ensures a consistent and personalized reading experience across sessions.
 You can customize how buffer categories are determined by setting using a function.
 This function should return a category identifier based on the buffer context.
-Buffers within the same category will share the same text scale.
+Buffers within the same category will share the same text scale.)*

 ## Features

-- Automatically persist and restore the text scale for every buffer.
+- Automatically saves and restores the text scale for every buffer.
+- Periodically autosaves every `persist-text-scale-autosave-interval` seconds.
-- Applies a shared text scale for categories of buffers.
+- Supports shared text scaling for buffer categories.
-- Fully customizable categorization logic for text scale grouping.
+- Provides fully customizable logic for grouping buffers by text scale.
-- Lightweight and efficient with minimal configuration.
+- Lightweight, efficient, and requires minimal configuration.
+- Allows specifying a function to customize buffer categorization.

 ## Installation